T product Tensors Part II: Tail Bounds for Sums of Random T product Tensors: Introduction

 In probability theory and theoretical physics, a random matrix is a matrix-valued random variable—that is, a matrix with all entries as random variables.
 Many crucial physical phenomena can be modeled as random matrix problems.
 For example, random matrices were introduced by Eugene Wigner to model the nuclei of heavy atoms in nuclear physics~\cite{wigner1993characteristic}.
 Since then, random matrices have become ubiquitous in science and engineering applications.
 As this trend accelerates, more and more researchers have to integrate concepts from random matrices into their work.
 Classical random matrix theory can be difficult to apply, and it is necessary to invent new tools that are easy to use and that apply to a wide range of random matrices~\cite{tropp2019matrix}.
 Tail bounds for sums of random matrices are among the most popular of these new tools.
 Tail bounds for sums of random matrices have already found various applications in science and engineering, including: combinatorics~\cite{oliveira2009spectrum}, numerical linear algebra~\cite{martinsson2020randomized}, optimization~\cite{cheung2012linear}, signal processing~\cite{chen2014coherent}, and machine learning~\cite{lopez2014randomized}, etc.

 The T-product operation between two three order tensors was introduced by Kilmer and her collaborators in~\cite{kilmer2011factorization, kilmer2013third} to generalize the traditional matrix product.
-T-product operation has been demonstrated as an important mathematical framework in many fields: numerical linear algebra~\cite{zhang2018randomized}, signal processing~\cite{zhang2016exact, semerci2014tensor}, machine learning~\cite{settles2007multiple}, computer vision~\cite{zhang2014novel, martin2013order}, low-rank tensor approximation~\cite{xu2013parallel, zhou2017tensor, qi2021tsingular} etc. However, all these applications assume that systems modelled by T-product tensors are deterministic and such assumption is not true and practical in solving T-product tensors associated issues.
+T-product operation has been demonstrated as an important mathematical framework in many fields: multilinear algebra~\cite{li2020continuity, zheng2021t, miao2021t, miao2020generalized}, numerical linear algebra~\cite{zhang2018randomized}, signal processing~\cite{zhang2016exact, semerci2014tensor}, machine learning~\cite{settles2007multiple}, image processing~\cite{khalil2021efficient}, computer vision~\cite{zhang2014novel, martin2013order}, low-rank tensor approximation~\cite{xu2013parallel, zhou2017tensor, qi2021tsingular} etc. However, all these applications assume that systems modelled by T-product tensors are deterministic and such assumption is not true and practical in solving T-product tensors associated issues.
 In recent years, there are more works begin to study random tensors, see~\cite{chang2020convenient},~\cite{chang2021general},~\cite{chang2021tensor},~\cite{vershynin2020concentration} and references therein.

+In our Part I paper \cite{chang2021T-product}, we establish following inequalities about T-product tensors: (1) trace function nondecreasing/convexity; (2) Golden-Thompson inequality for T-product tensors; (3) Jensen’s T-product inequality; (4) Klein’s T-product inequality.
+All these inequalities are used to generalize celebrated Lieb’s concavity theorem from matrices to T-product tensors.

 In this work, we will focus on establishing several new tail bounds for sums of random T-product tensors.